indigotree/www-audiovisualprojects-co-uk/content/privacy-policy.md

 ---
 title: Privacy Policy
 yoast_keyword: privacy
+seo_title: Privacy Policy
+seo_description: >-
+  AVP Group Limited respects your privacy and is committed to protecting your personal data.
+This privacy notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.
 description: >-
   AVP Group Limited respects your privacy and is committed to protecting your personal data.
 This privacy notice will inform you as to how we look after